 Dehydration can occur in virtually every physical activity scenario.
 It doesn't have to be hot.
 You don't have to have visible perspiration.
 You can become dehydrated in the water, at a pool or lake, or skiing on a winter day.

 Dehydration results when athletes fail to adequately replace fluid lost through sweating.
-Since dehydration that exceeds two percent body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated, minimize dehydration during exercise and replace fluid losses after exercise.
+Since dehydration that exceeds 2 percent body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated, minimize dehydration during exercise and replace fluid losses after exercise.

-Be alert for conditions that increase your fluid loss through sweat:
+Be alert for conditions that increase your fluid loss through sweat.

 - Air Temperature: The higher the temperature, the greater your sweat losses.